layilin/SP23-33852/_annotations/book4.md

 151.502n sweet-meats.
 Preserved or candied fruits.

-[people] 152.504 anthropophagi.
+152.504 anthropophagi.
 A term used in the ancient and medieval periods to signify man-eaters.
 It is now much less used than the term cannibal, which Columbus invented to name the Carib peoples that he encountered in the Americas.
 Columbus suggested that the Caribs were "Caniba" or subjects of the Great Khan, whose lands he was hoping to find.
 He also suggested that the Caribs ate human flesh, although there is little to no evidence that they actually did.

 [plant] 152.512 tamarind...With those tart fruit the sweltering fever loves To quench his thirst, whose breezy umbrage soon Shades the pleas'd planter, shades his children long.
 The tamarind tree (*Tamarindicus indica*) was native to tropical Africa and western Asia but naturalized to and cultivated in the Caribbean by the eighteenth century.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.